uros-5/easy-tk/README.md

 ##### Changes

+1.0.7.1 added support for older version in creating master

 1.0.6.4 added methods for removing widgets and for changing keys in json before displaying widgets on screen

 1.0.6.3 fixed modules error while loading one widget